greenelab/deep-review/all-sections.md

 on a few recent characteristic studies to outline the state of the art and extant problems.

-Most broadly, Kelley et al. [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
-(Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpretability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+Basset [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
+The multi-task architecture resembles DeepSEA [@2UI1BZuD], which predicted open chromatin regions and histone modifications in addition to TF binding.
+Note as above, predicting DNA accessibility conflates enhancers with other functional sites.
+Basset also featured a useful interpretability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.